aleksasiriski/jellyfin-rffmpeg/README.md

 #### Postgresql

-If you want to use this container as a stateless app (currently not possible because Jellyfin itself isn't stateless) set the required env vars for Postgresql:
+If you want to use this container as a stateless app (currently not possible because Jellyfin itself isn't stateless) set the required fields in `/config/rffmpeg/rffmpeg.yaml` or equivalent env vars that take precedence for Postgresql:

 | Name | Default value | Description |
 | :---- | :----: | ----: |